yudhapane/Project-WebGL/README.md

 1. MATLAB: contains the dynamics and controller implemented on .m files
 2. WebGL: contains the web-based GUI programs

 The purpose of this simple, yet very useful project is twofold.
-The first one concerns the educational aspect of the project which aims to explore the role of interactive visualization in accelerating learning process.
-The second one deals with technical purpose: as an exercise to computer graphics library (WebGL) and to study the relatively new concept in robotics - [geometry and screw theory] (http://www2.moundsviewschools.org/chippewa/userfiles/depiesj/geometry_and_screw_theory_for_robotics.pdf).
+The first one concerns about the educational aspect of the project which aims to explore the role of interactive visualization in accelerating learning process.
+The second one deals with technical aspect: as an exercise to computer graphics library (WebGL) and to study a relatively new concept in robotics - [geometry and screw theory] (http://www2.moundsviewschools.org/chippewa/userfiles/depiesj/geometry_and_screw_theory_for_robotics.pdf).